beneath-hq/beneath/examples/beta/lending-club/README.md

     source .venv/bin/activate
     pip install -r requirements.txt

-To create the Beneath project where the stream is stored (epg is my username - you'll have to use your own):
+To create the Beneath project where the table is stored (epg is my username - you'll have to use your own):

     beneath project create epg/lending-club